panacloud-modern-global-apps/nextjs/step16_fetching_data_ssg_rest/README.md

 Read GetStaticPaths and GetStaticProps official [documentation](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths)

-To Create Project give the following command:
+- To Create  new Project run the following command:

+`npx create-next-app step16_FETCHING_DATA_SSG_REST`

+- Update Index.tsx file to fetch data from API

-Create the pages/index.tsx and pages/users/[username].tsx file
+- Create the pages/ind-ex.tsx and pages/users/[id].tsx file

+ _we have used getStaticProps and getStaticPaths features of Next.js to create static site and generate dynmic path for static content_

+- Now run project in development mode by running

-npm run dev
+`npm run dev`

 Now open the project in the browser:

 http://localhost:3000

+*Note : If you want to check how many pages are created at build time, make build of your project by running :*

+ `npm run build`

+ In terminal console , you can see how many pages created statically and dynamically.